 Color LUTs (Lookup Textures) are tables of RGB color values.
-In Spark AR, you can use color LUTs to quickly create color-graded effects across the whole scene.
+In Meta Spark, you can use color LUTs to quickly create color-graded effects across the whole scene.
 Try this tutorial to create a color LUT effect yourself!

 An 8 x 8 square-format color LUT (8 squares x 8 rows):